ThatGeoGuy/ENGO500/_posts/2014-04-04-development-details-store-layout-creator.markdown

 #### d3.js

-Apart from the seemingly steep learning curve of d3.js, there were no additional factors that added to the diffuculty of creating the vizualization tab.
+Apart from the seemingly steep learning curve of d3.js, there were no additional factors that added to the difficulty of creating the visualization tab.
 All of the functionality implemented works in a standard way.